labgem/microscope-user-doc/docs/content/overview/organismselection.rst

 ------------------------------------

 The **selection zone** is there to allow you to see all the selected organisms for the analysis.
-You can remove some of them by moving the mouse with the button down and pressing the red button th remove them from the **selection zone**.
+You can remove some of them by moving the mouse with the button down and pressing the red button to remove them from the **selection zone**.
 If the active filter allow them, they will appear in the **pre-selection zone**.

-When you are satified with your selection, press the save button to continu the analysis.
+When you are satisfied with your selection, press the save button to continu the analysis.

 What is "Advance filter" ?
 ------------------------------------